 When you are ready to launch your marked up emails to your users, you will need to register with Google.
-Registration applies to all metadata embedded in your email to Gmail, and applies to all use cases across Google.
-Just fill out the registration form.
+Please follow this process:

 In order for the schema you send to be processed, the following guidelines must be met:

 - Emails must be authenticated via DKIM or SPF

 - The top-level domain (TLD) of the SPF check or DKIM signature must match the TLD of your

 - e.g. if you use